 IOP Managed Beach Parking Plan

-On February 1, 2020, the City received a letter from the Secretary of Transportation, indicated the Department's position regarding parking along the state-owned rights of way on the Isle of Palms.
+On February 1, 2021, the City received a letter from the Secretary of Transportation, indicating the Department's position regarding parking along the state-owned rights of way on the Isle of Palms.
 In the letter, Secretary Hall stated SCDOT's intentions to revoke full approval of the parking plan implemented by the City in 2015.

 The development of the City’s Managed Beach Parking Plan was a collaborative, extensive effort among City Council, the Isle of Palms community, traffic engineers, City staff, and SCDOT.
 City Council held multiple public hearings and special meetings to discuss the impacts of beach traffic and develop strategies to reduce hazardous traffic conditions, ensure safe access for police, fire and medical vehicles responding to emergencies and preserve the safety and welfare of pedestrians while protecting and providing parking for beach access.
 A reverse chronology of parking and beach access improvements is available here.

 In response to years of repeated calls by residents to address the impact of beach visitors in their community, the City began to formulate a parking plan to balance the concerns of residents and the needs of beach visitors.
 The City hired traffic engineers to conduct a traffic study and, in consultation with SCDOT, develop a plan consistent with the City’s responsibility to regulate and provide safe on-street parking.
 The development and implementation of this parking plan cost the City approximately $250,000 of taxpayer dollars.
 This sum is likely dwarfed by costs associated with the material amount of staff time involved.
 These costs were incurred in specific reliance on directions, recommendations, and permissions from SCDOT.